apache/nuttx/configs/b-l475e-iot01a/README.txt

          E2: nsh> telnetd              <-- Starts the Telnet daemon on the E2 node
          E2: nsh> ifconfig             <-- To get the IP address of E2 endpoint

+       It is not necessary to set the hub node address, that will automatically be set to CONFIG_SPIRIT_HUBNODE when the hub boots.
+CONFIG_SPIRIT_HUBNODE is the "well-known" address of the star hub.

-       The modified usage of the TCP test is show below:
+       The modified usage of the TCP test is then show below:

          E1: nsh> tcpserver &
          E2: nsh> tcpclient <server-ip> &